 Exclusions screening needs to be done when a provider is hired — along with all other credentialing checks and documentation — as well as consistently after that.
 To check the status of new hires and current staff, organizations need to consult two federal exclusions databases, as well as numerous state exclusions lists.

 - The first place to check is the OIG List of Excluded Individuals/Entities (LEIE), which contains people who have been excluded from participating in federal healthcare programs.

 - The second database to check is the System for Award Management (SAM) exclusion list, which has records of providers who have been debarred under a federal contract for various reasons.

 - Finally, state-level exclusion lists are managed by state Medicare Offices.

-Healthcare facilities need to regularly perform OIG exclusion checks and SAM exclusion screening to identify excluded providers.
+Healthcare facilities need to regularly perform OIG exclusions checks and SAM exclusion screening to identify excluded providers.
 Undertaking this process manually just isn’t an option — organizations would need to hire someone full-time to constantly check and re-check provider statuses!
 It’s just not practical.
-Automated exclusion database monitoring, however, is.
+Automated exclusions database monitoring, however, is.

 What happens if your database search turns up the name of one of your providers?
 Do you need to fire them?
 Suspend them?
 Report them?
 More importantly: how do they get off of the exclusion list?

 The OIG has a reinstatement process in place for excluded providers to resume participation in federal healthcare programs.
 Reinstatement isn’t automatic: it requires the individual or entity to apply for reinstatement and receive written notice of reinstatement from the OIG.
 Typically, exclusions last a minimum of five years, and providers can initiate the reinstatement process up to 90 days before the end of their exclusion period.